DVidal1205/obsidian-vault/D&D/Game Information/Sessions/Session 011.md

 | The Gnomish Gizmo | Grilled Vegetable Skewers(gp:4.5) | Gnomish Meatballs(gp:5) | Stuffed Bell Peppers(gp:4) | Roasted Garlic Hummus(gp:3.5) | Sparkling Berry Soda(gp:2) |
 |  |  |  |  |  |  |

-- In the center mess hall, similar to the Student Union, there will be many students gathering around.
-Large signs saying First Year Students will direct the students to the hall within the CAS building.
-Within these halls are intricate artifacts and paintings of realms beyond our own.
-They will be greeted by an Elvish woman, who will be conducting their orientation.
-After the concession is full, the doors close, cutting off the line and sending them elsewhere.
-- In a similar manner to the commencement ceremony, attendees will check in by pricking their finger upon entry, and receiving a blank card with a material similar to an ID.
-When the card turns green, they are to follow a group leader.
-Everyone will be called but roughly 250 students in this pod.
-- "So, just a quick sanitization check, all of you here are competitors right?
-Theres no need to conceal it, I just want to make sure our detection ran smooth.
-Any final calls?
-Alright so, here's the deal.
-When the crown announced the Crucible, it was a shock to the world.
-Unfortunately it was a shock to us faculty members too, so moving forward, we're going to be instituting a new curriculum for members within the crucible based on some of the mistakes we had noticed from the end of last semester.
-The changes here are as follows"
-- "First, the usual 20 days on 5 days off rule won't apply this semester, as that pattern resulted in some people missing time to compete and falling behind, especially during finals week.
-Instead, competitors will have a 4 day a week schedule, rather than the previous 2-3 day.
-Classes will run from 10:00-4:00 Solara to Terrador."
-- "Second, your five days off will be every 25 days, and will be during the crucible instead.
-To recuperate your time off that is missed, 3 days before the trial and two days afterwards, classes will be cancelled for crucible members.
-This will be time to prepare and/or recover from the events of trials and align properly with your participance and the curriculum."
-- "Third, after discussion with the Council, a motion has been put forth to alter curriculum for the contestants as they claim you all to be the future of our nation.
-As such, you all have received nothing short of the best in terms of professors and exclusive class sections marked by a T code, and have extended resources available to you all as students that others do not.
-As a side note, I suggest you all take advantage of these as much as possible"
-- "Last but not least, removal from the trial through loss will result in a revoking of these privileges, and will result in a transition of scheduling to normal class sections as our curriculum is standardized and will make the transition largely smooth."
-- After the presentation, the IDs of the students will instead turn purple, signifying their status as Crucible Students.
-These IDs are faceless, unless held up and presented, showing the name of the candidate, their 8 digit ID, and a bright green glow.
-If anyone other than the candidate presents the card, it turns red.
-- Floating pieces of papers will then loftily float through the venue to each student, gravitating towards their ID.
-These are their schedules.
-They will continue through the rest of their schedules for the remainder of the day.
 #### Log
 ##### Summary
 [[Session 010 Summary|Session Summary]]
 ### Tunneling